BHartford/SYSC4806Project/README.md

 6. Click "Purchase" to submit an order
 7. This will take you to your purchase history (which can also be viewed by clicking the "View Purchase History" button)
 8. Click on a transaction number to see the specific order details

+### Writing a Review
+1. Note that you must be logged in and have purchased the book in order to leave a review.
+Navigate to the transactions page for your account by clicking on the "View Purchase History" button.
+2. Click on the transaction number to browse for a book
+3. Click on the "Write Review" button
+4. Choose a rating from 1 - 5 and optionally add a written reivew
+5. Click "Submit"

 ### Adding a Book To Seller
 1. You must be logged in as a Seller account